-For our inaugural spring 2020 semester, tuition for SEGL at ALA is $31,990.
+Tuition, room, and board for SEGL at ALA is $32,990 per semester.
 This is the same cost as our DC program.
 (Like our DC program, this does not include airfare.)

 All students must have health care coverage that extends to South Africa.
 Please check with your health care provider for more information.
 SEGL considers health care costs when calculating financial aid awards.